JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 `StatsPlots.jl` extends `Plots.jl` with a focus on data visualization and compatibility with dataframes.

-`Makie.jl` is an up-and-coming package that supports GPU-accelerated plotting and can create very rich, beautiful visualizations, but it's main downside is that it has not yet been optimized to minimize the time-to-first-plot versus alternatives.
+`Makie.jl` supports GPU-accelerated plotting and can create very rich, beautiful visualizations, but its main downside is that it has not yet been optimized to minimize the time-to-first-plot versus alternatives.

 ### Statistics